 “Aye,” he affirmed.
 “And the Dwellers like tae keep it that way.”

 Caitriona stepped away from the ledge and sat down on one of the concrete barriers that lined the outer edge of the now-crumbled bridge.
 The wind blew softly through her hair, whipping the loose tendrils around her eyes and mouth.
 She tucked the errant hairs behind her ear and patted the empty space next to her.
-Duncan sat next to her, his longs legs hanging over the ledge.
+Duncan took the proffered seat, his long legs hanging over the ledge.
 “This is going tae work, Caitriona,” he said, pulling her hand into his.